 Each Insight includes a visualization containing one or more charts.
 These charts have a red line indicating the Alert threshold, and you can hover over the line to see the criteria for reaching Alert state.
 If you do not want to see the visualization, click HIDE VISUALIZATION.
-HPE Consumption Analytics Portal will remember your setting and hide the visualizations for all insights you view.
+HPE Consumption Analytics platform will remember your setting and hide the visualizations for all insights you view.
 If you want to view the visualization again, click SHOW VISUALIZATION.

 A Complete Result Set table shows detailed information for each row of data.
 The Insight Status column lists the alert status of each row: